-Negotiation and Mediation consists of a theoretical and a practical component.
-It is a skillsorientated course, designed not only to expose students to the practical skills required during negotiations and mediations, but also to provide a theoretical context for such skills and the analytical skills to adapt to various circumstances.
+The Negotiation and Mediation parts of the Alternative Dispute Resolution course consist of a theoretical and a practical component.
+There is a skills-orientated emphasis, designed not only to expose students to the practical skills required during negotiations and mediations, but also to provide a theoretical context for such skills and the analytical skills to adapt to various circumstances.
 Particular emphasis is placed on developing group, inter-personal and problem-solving skills.

-Students will also be able to develop a range of broader, transferable life skills for dealing with issues of professional and personal life, including: basic negotiation and mediation skills; a methodical approach to problem solving: confidence in oral communication; working effectively in teams; and the importance of responding with integrity and moral courage in professional contexts.
+Students will also be able to develop a range of broader, transferable life skills for dealing with issues of professional and personal life, including: basic negotiation and mediation skills; a methodical approach to problem solving; confidence in oral communication; working effectively in teams; and the importance of responding with integrity and moral courage in professional contexts.